AmbientRun/flowerpot/README.md

   - [ ] outline this README
   - [ ] add instructions for making a mod from the template
   - [ ] license the codebase appropriately
+  - [ ] add more configuration to nameplate package

 ## Post-Launch